green-powerchain-ltd/greenpower-blockchain/README.md

 License
 -------
-DasCoin Blockchain is under the MIT license.
-See [LICENSE](https://github.com/techsolutions-ltd/dascoin-blockchain/blob/master/LICENSE.txt) for more information.
+GreenPower Blockchain is under the MIT license.
+See [LICENSE](https://github.com/green-powerchain-ltd/greenpower-blockchain/blob/master/LICENSE.txt) for more information.